 4. Gum Infections:

-Another factor that contributes to the tenderness of your teeth is gum infection.
+Amongst one of the reasons for sudden toothache is gum infection.
 If left untreated, the intolerable pain caused by the infected gum line can progress into much worse dental conditions like gum diseases or periodontal diseases like gingivitis.

 Gum infections materialise due to a lack of proper oral hygiene.
 While dental concerns such as cavities or tooth decay are more typically linked with poor oral health, they can potentially progress to serious gum diseases in rare cases.